andrewdalpino/esm2-function-classifier/README.md

 # ESM2 Protein Function Caller

-An Evolutionary-scale Model (ESM) for protein function calling from amino acid sequences.
-Based on the ESM2 Transformer architecture and fine-tuned on the [CAFA 5](https://huggingface.co/datasets/andrewdalpino/CAFA5) dataset, this model predicts the gene ontology (GO) terms for a particular protein sequence - giving you insight into the molecular function, biological process, and location of the activity inside the cell.
-It does so by solving a massive multi-label binary classification objective which allows for both GO term ranking and subgraph prediction.
+An Evolutionary-scale Model (ESM) for protein function prediction from amino acid sequences using the Gene Ontology (GO).
+Based on the ESM2 Transformer architecture, pre-trained on [UniRef50](https://www.uniprot.org/help/uniref), and fine-tuned on the [AmiGO](https://huggingface.co/datasets/andrewdalpino/AmiGO) dataset, this model predicts the GO subgraph for a particular protein sequence - giving you insight into the molecular function, biological process, and location of the activity inside the cell.

 ## What are GO terms?